BushCloversHigh/ARCraft_Exp/README.md

 1. Once built, launch the app.
 2. There is a type of block color at the bottom of the screen.
 Touch to select.
 (You can scroll to the side.)
 3. If you tap a place that is not a block selection, if there is a floor or wall where you tap, you can place the block you are selecting.
 (Can not be placed where ARCore can not recognize)
+4. You can zoom in / out the block by pinching in / out.

 \* The area recognized by ARCore is not displayed by default for appearance.
 If you want to make it easy to identify the part that can be placed, change the material of Assets> Prefabs> ARPlane to Assets> GoogleARCore> Examples> Common> Materials> PlaneGrid etc.